 These questions are variations on the question of how high a priority the problem is to solve.
-We then go further to understand how they might solve the problem - which reveals where they might search for a solution and could aid our marketing; and whether their is budget allocated that could be spent on our solution.
+We then go further to understand how they might solve the problem - which reveals where they might search for a solution that could aid our marketing; and whether there is a budget allocated that could be spent on our solution.

 This has been incredibly valuable - thank you!

 Now we’d like to tell you a little about the product we’re building to see how it resonates with you.

 We’re building a product to help ‘customer_type’ solve ‘big_hairy_problem’